Squamish celebrates New Year’s Day with a polar bear swim on January 1st at Sp’akw’us Feather Park. In past recent years it has been at Porteau Cove.

 Other Information

-For more details about the event hosted by the swimming club, see the Swim Wild Squamish website.
+To learn about other winter swimming opportunities in Squamish, see the Swim Wild Squamish website.

 To learn about the region, see our articles about Squamish, Porteau Cove Provincial Park and the Sea to Sky Region.